 The Executive Committee assists Council with the regulatory and committee administration of the Society.

-The Executive consists of the President, Deputy President, Vice President, Immediate Past President and four elected Councillors.
-The 2021 Executive Committee Members are:
+The Executive consists of the President, Deputy President, Vice President, Immediate Past President and up to three Councillors.
+The 2022 Executive Committee Members are:

 The committee is supported by the Office of the Secretariat and operates in accordance with the Executive Committee Charter.